epogrebnyak/finec/README.md

 Notes:

-- MOEX API is very generious to provide a lot of data for free and without any registration or tokens.
+- MOEX is very generious to provide a lot of data for free and without any registration or tokens.
-- API provided on "as is" basis and some parts are undocumented.
+- MOEX API provided on "as is" basis and some parts are undocumented.

 ## Aknowledgements